vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization/saltedge.rst

 -------------------------------------------------------------------

 Odoo can't permanently delete the connection you have created with the banking institution.
-However, it can revoke the consent you gave so that Odoo won't be able to access your account anymore.
+However, it can revoke the consent you gave so that Leansoft won't be able to access your account anymore.
 The error you are seeing is probably a message telling you that the consent was revoked, but the record could not be deleted as it still exists within Salt edge.
 If you want to remove the connection completely, please connect to your `Salt Edge account <https://www.saltedge.com/dashboard>`_ and manually delete your synchronization.
-Once this is done, you can go back to Odoo to delete the record.
+Once this is done, you can go back to Leansoft to delete the record.

 I have an error saying that I have already synchronized this account